Should I take advanced writing in college

 Go for it, Solly.

-What's the worst that can happen? ~ Adapt, Improvise and Overcome
+What's the worst that can happen? ~ I have selective hearing, and today, you have not been selected.

 My answer to your question is "no," @OP.
 Based off of your forum writing, you would struggle.